 - Emergency Proceedings

 In every marriage, each spouse brings into it separate property and debts acquired before the marriage, as well as the marital property acquired during the marriage.
 Once considered taboo, prenuptial and postnuptial agreements are now being considered by many couples as it allows the couple to come together and decide the fate of their current and future assets should the marriage contract end.
-Experienced family law attorney Merrilee A. Parr can help you create an agreement that will protect the unique needs of you and your spouse.
+Experienced prenup law attorney Merrilee A. Parr can help you create an agreement that will protect the unique needs of you and your spouse.